 Today is Thrift Store Decor Day and we are welcoming a new blogger on the tour, Pam from House of Hawthornes.
 My thrifty friends always have a unique take on their budget creations.
 Links to their posts are listed after my magnet tutorial.

 These are the pulls and junk things from my hardware stash.
-As I mentioned earlier I liked the idea of using the long furniture pulls for magnets.
+As I mentioned earlier, I liked the idea of using the long furniture pulls for magnets.

 The first thing I did was polish the hardware with Howard’s wax.
-Some of the pieces were a little rusty and the wax keeps the rust from rubbing off on stuff.
-I use Howard's Wax on just about everything.
-It's great for antiquing painted furniture, bringing wood mirrors back to life, softening leather, etc.
+Some of the pieces were a little rusty, and the wax kept the rust from rubbing off on stuff.

 Notice how I have all the hardware and magnets separated?
 Put those darn things too close together and they all hug on each other.
 Not good until the glue dries!

-Now see, isn’t the long hardware pull cool as a magnet?
-I wasn’t sure how to best stage the magnets so I just pulled out my folder of inspiration pages torn from magazines and stuck them on the fridge.
+I wasn’t sure how to best stage the magnets.
+I just pulled out my folder of inspiration pages torn from magazines and stuck them on the fridge.

 I stuck the magnets on my yellow antique pie safe.
 They sure pop against the bright yellow.
-As you can see the pieces will make their way around the house.
+As you can see, the pieces will make their way around the house.

 Which magnet is your favorite?
 Do you like them?
 Are you digging through your junk drawer yet?
 My favorites are.....all of them...I can't pick just one.